jdougan/banzhaf-byte/README.md

 	- DONE See how Phobos handles pseudo-random numbers.
 		- answer is "with @gc"!
 	- DONE My PRNG needs an actual random seeding method.
 Currently just sets the seed to 0 if not specified.
+- DONE Error handling for getopt.
+	- DONE Currently it'll crash if you miss-specify options.

 Compiler Version